lukacupic/IR-Project/README.md

 # IR-Project
-Custom IR system for the Information Retrieval course at Radboud University
+Custom IR system for the Information Retrieval course at the Radboud University

+Accompanying paper can be found [here](https://lukacupic.github.io/documents/IR.pdf)